rekauhl/Flight-Delay-Prediction/README.md

 ## Results

-### How well does each model separate "will be late" from "won't"?
+### Which model catches delayed flights with the fewest false alarms?

 PR-AUC is the primary metric here.
 With only 23% of flights delayed, plain accuracy is misleading, since always guessing "on time" already scores 77%: